cosmos/sdk-tutorials/academy/golang-intro/3_interfaces.md

 }
 ```

-Okay, we can see what this does and know it probably works.
-Even so, let's make some tests.
+You should be able to see what this does, and know that it probably works.
+Even so, you should test it.

-Save the program above as `sum.go` in a folder `sumutil`.
-Then make another file like this:
+Save the previous program as `sum.go` in a folder `sumutil`.
+Then make another file with the following:

 ```
 package sumutil